• Skip to primary navigation

 • 1 bay leaf

-• 1 tsp. salt
+• 1 teaspoon salt

-• ½ tsp. black pepper
+• ½ teaspoon black pepper

 • dash cayenne pepper

-• 1 lb. peeled and deveined shrimp
+• 1 pound peeled and deveined shrimp

-• 14.5 can whole kernel corn drained
+• 14.5 ounces canned whole kernel corn drained

 Instructions

-• Cut the bacon crosswise into ½-inch pieces.
+• Cut the bacon crosswise into 1/2-inch pieces.
 Add to a large saucepan over medium heat and cook until browned and crisp (6-7 minutes).
 Remove the bacon and set aside.
 Keep the bacon drippings in the pan.

 • To the bacon drippings, add the green onions, thyme, and garlic.
 Cook, stirring frequently, until the onions are wilted (approximately 2 minutes).
 Sprinkle the flour over the onion, thyme, and garlic mixture and continue cooking and stirring for an additional minute.
 Stir in the milk and stock.
 Add the bay leaf.